Practice firm: Concept, Methodology and Skills

-The Practice Enterprise concept is applied in different educational systems: from schools, colleges, universities, vocational training institutions^{3}, companies and further training centres worldwide.
+The PE concept is applied in different educational systems: from schools, colleges, universities, vocational training institutions^{3}, companies and further training centres worldwide.
 The primary target group is students from secondary schools and universities.
 Adults can also participate in the training programme, either as employees, jobseekers, and people with disabilities or women returning to work.

-This applied way of learning, the ‘learning-by-doing’^{4} methodology, allows people with all kinds of backgrounds to learn and improve their skills in a Practice Enterprise.
-Trainees get to know the real-life international business experience and learn and improve important skills such as language and communication skills, intercultural competences and various soft skills which are helpful in finding one’s own path and increase the employability.
+This applied way of learning, the ‘learning-by-doing’^{4} methodology, allows people to improve their skills in a PE.
+Trainees get to know the real-life international business experience and learn and improve important skills such as language and communication skills, intercultural competences and various soft skills which can help increase their chance of employment.

 Trainees learn many different entrepreneurship skills^{5} such as Administration skills, Accountancy, Computer-based skills (ICT), Human resources management, Marketing and Sales, Purchasing, Business planning, International trade, and Time management.
-In addition, they also develop the necessary competences to become a better employee or entrepreneur, such as teamwork, problem solving, taking responsibility and developing self-initiative.
+In addition, they also develop the necessary competences to become a better employee or entrepreneur, such as teamwork, problem-solving, taking responsibility and developing self-initiative.
 Because of the international nature of the programme, trainees also learn about intercultural differences when doing business and additionally they have the opportunity to increase their language skills.
-The skills and competences gained in a Practice Enterprise can easily be transferred and adjusted to other markets, countries and potential work fields.
+The skills and competences gained in a PE can easily be transferred and adjusted to other markets, countries and potential work fields.